CtrlAltLeo/project-bucket-half-full/Docs/IsaacSim.md

 To properly run the WebRTC Streaming Client, do the following in the specified order:

 1. Connect to Bobcat's GlobalProtect VPN.
-2. Open the Streaming Client.Th
+2. Open the Streaming Client.
 3. In the "Server" text box, insert the appropriate IP address that Bobcat provides you.
 4. Press "Connect".